fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/04_member_functions.md

 - names are formed like orders - for example: `change_image()`, `load_file()`, `refresh()`
 - typically return `void` or `bool` (to inform if the operation succeeded)

-Not all member functions belong to these.
-These are just the most characteristic ones.
+Other important member functions (these have their respective lessons), they have special rules:

+- **constructors**
+- **assignment operator**
+- **destructors**

 Getters and setters are sometimes referred to as **accessors**.

 Getters and setters do not always come in pairs - getters may combine information from multiple members and setters (and action functions) may change more than 1 variable.

 It's rarely the case that getter and setter just set and return private members - it's usually more complicated.
 Even if not, if you use someone else's code (eg from a library) methods can be changed (eg library update) and code that uses them will also change it's behaviour.
-In this regards methods save us from rewriting the program.
+In this regards methods save us from rewriting the program - all of your code automatically gets updated when a method is changed.
+This is one of the reasons why it's recommended to have all member variables private.

 ## summary